transferwise/pipelinewise/docs/installation_guide/creating_pipelines.rst

 ---------------------------

-The easiest way to understand these pipeline YAML files is to generate the sample set for each of the supported connectors and you can adjust them for your own purpose.
+The easiest way to understand these pipeline YAML files is to generate the sample set for each of the supported connectors, which you can then adjust for your own purposes.

 Once you completed the :ref:`installation_guide` section you should be able to create a new project with the PipelineWise  :ref:`cli_init` command: